In this post, I discuss hiking trails, a scenic drive and amazing sites that we saw on our 15th wedding anniversary trip to this National Monument.

 I heard absolute HORROR stories from people in other countries (England, Australia, Canada, etc.) who had to wait months if not YEARS for surgery, oftentimes suffering from severe pain and bleeding the entire time–and then they may only get a week or two notice to prepare!
 (Also, in many of those cases, second opinions are almost unheard of and you’re stuck with whatever doctor you get, whether you are comfortable with them or not. 😪)

-I went from my initial appointment to Surgery Day (while navigating two separate health systems and multiple doctors) in less than two-and-a-half MONTHS!
-If I hadn’t had logistical issues with the first doctor (and some personal preference regarding scheduling surgery) that time frame could have been even shorter!
+With my first surgery, I went from my initial appointment to Surgery Day (while navigating multiple health systems and doctors) in less than two-and-a-half MONTHS!
+If I hadn’t had logistical issues with the first doctor/health systems (and some personal preference regarding scheduling surgery) that time frame could have been even shorter!
+With my second surgery I went from injury, to having a consultation two days later, to having surgery the very next day!

-Scars can be cool!
-I thought I would be HORRIFIED by my scar.
-It turns out, I’m rather proud of that battle wound!
-I survived one of the worst, hysterectomy procedures they do with flying colors!
-I never thought I’d be one of those people who wants to show off my scar but I get it now.
-I EARNED that, literally with my own blood (and the removal of five organs! 😂)
+—Scars can be cool!
+I thought I would be HORRIFIED by my scars.
+It turns out, I’m rather proud of those battle wounds!
+I survived one of the worst, hysterectomy procedures they do (not to mention a traumatic fall and injury) with flying colors!
+I never thought I’d be one of those people who wants to show off my scars but I get it now.
+I EARNED those, literally with my own blood, pain, sweat and tears (and the removal of five organs in addition to half an aisle of Ace Hardware! 😂)

-But once I was there the facilities and care were top-notch!
-My awesome surgeon was like a big teddy bear–I felt very safe and secure with him and his staff (and he did a GREAT job!)
-The facility was very nice (though the food could’ve been better), but they had private rooms (with windows!) for every patient!–I had a very, cheery view of some Christmas lights from a house across the street!
+Scheduling was a little frustrating but once I was there both facilities and care were top-notch!
+My awesome gyno surgeon was like a big teddy bear–and I felt very safe and secure with both surgeons and their staff (and they both did a GREAT job!)
+The facilities were also very nice (food was better at Black Hills Surgical over Avera), but Avera had private rooms (with windows!) for every patient!–I had a very, cheery view of some Christmas lights from a house across the street!

-I especially appreciated the chaplain and several members of my surgery team praying with us beforehand.
+I especially appreciated the chaplain and several members of my surgery team praying with us beforehand for my first surgery.
 I don’t know if this is common practice everywhere but Avera is a Catholic hospital.
 This service was offered to me (not required) and I eagerly accepted it.
-It gave me a lot of comfort moments before going in for a pretty scary procedure!
+It gave both myself and Mr. Trekker a lot of comfort moments before I headed in for a pretty scary procedure!
 It felt good knowing that some of the people being blessed by the prayer were the very people who would have my life in their hands a few minutes later!

-From the initial appointment, I had no doubt I was in good hands!
+From the initial appointments with both facilities, I had no doubt I was in good hands!
 I think that was another mindful moment for me throughout this whole process.
-I usually like to handle everything myself, but in this case, I just had to trust the experts and let go…
+I usually like to handle everything myself, but in these cases, I just had to trust the experts and let go…

 Be present, seize the moment, and embrace your downtime!